craftcms/docs/docs/4.x/directory-structure.md

 ### `.gitignore`

-Purpose
-: This file tells Git which files it should exclude when committing changes.
+This file tells Git which files it should exclude when committing changes.
 At minimum, it should contain entries for `.env` and Composer’s `vendor/` directory.

 Check out our [Hosting & Deployment](./deployment.md#be-aware-of-artifacts) article for a list of other things you’ll want to exclude.

 ### `bootstrap.php`

 The [starter project](depo:craftcms/craft) consolidates important bootstrapping logic (like defining path [constants](./config/README.md#php-constants) that determine the above directories’ locations, and loading environment variables from a [`.env`](#env) file) into this file.
 Both the HTTP and console entry scripts (`web/index.php` and [`craft`](#craft), respectively) include this file—but each goes on to instantiate a different [type of application](guide:structure-entry-scripts) suited for that request context.

+This file’s location only matters to your entry scripts, so it is not “configurable” like other paths are.
+If you make changes to the layout of your project directory, be sure and update the references to `bootstrap.php` in `index.php` and the CLI entry point.

 ### `composer.json`